andreasvc/disco-dop/README.rst

 above prerequisites automatically.
 The command ``vagrant ssh`` can then be used to log in to the virtual machine (use ``vagrant halt`` to stop the virtual machine).

-Compilation requires the GCC compiler.
-To port the code to another compiler such as Visual C, replace the compiler intrinsics in ``macros.h``, ``bit.pyx``, and ``bit.pxd`` with their equivalents for the compiler in question.
-This mainly concerns operations to scan for bits in integers, for which these compiler intrinsics provide the most efficient implementation on a given processor.

 Documentation
 =============